Sky Mobile vs EE Mobile: Which is best?

 Price

 Both EE and Sky Mobile offer new phones on contract as well as SIM-only deals.
-Whether you are looking for the best deal on a new iPhone or just a cheap SIM deal for your current handset, both providers have something to offer.
+Whether you are looking for the best deal on a new iPhone 16 or Samsung Galaxy S24, or just a cheap SIM deal for your current handset, both providers have something to offer.

-When it comes to contract length, EE offers customers a choice of one month, 12 months or 24 months.
-Inevitably the price of the data is cheaper if you select a longer contract period.
-In comparison Sky only offers 12-month plans with its SIM-only deals.
+When it comes to contract length, EE offers you a choice of one month, 12 months, or 24 months.
+Typically, the longer your contract, the cheaper your data becomes.
+In comparison, Sky Mobile offers both 12-month contracts and more flexible one-month rolling plans with its SIM-only deals.

 Data – speed and limits

 When it comes to mobile speeds, EE leads the way.
-According to the latest research from industry analyst RootMetrics, EE is still way ahead of the other networks when it comes to download speed, with an average overall of 60.4Mbps.
-In comparison, O2 only manages 15.2Mbps on average.
-This average represents a national average of both 4G and 5G speeds combined for both networks.
+According to the latest research from industry analyst RootMetrics, EE boasts an impressive median download speed of 79.8Mbps, far ahead of its competitors.
+In comparison, O2 (Virgin Media O2) manages 68.7Mbps on average, reflecting a slower but improving network.
+These speeds represent a national average of both 4G and 5G performance combined.

 Network coverage

-For 4G coverage, both O2 (Sky Mobile) and EE claim to cover 99% of properties in the UK, meaning that you are unlikely to be without a signal almost anywhere.
+For 4G coverage, both O2 and EE claim to cover 99% of the UK population, meaning you are unlikely to be without a signal in most areas, whether you’re using EE or Sky Mobile via O2’s network.

 Customer service

-According to communications regulator Ofcom’s latest report on mobile customer service satisfaction, only seven per cent of both EE and Sky Mobile customers had a reason to complain about their service, against an average of 10.
-Sky Mobile fared better with an average call waiting time of 1 minute and 50 seconds, whereas EE customers had to wait an average of two minutes and 25 seconds.
+According to communications regulator Ofcom’s latest report on telecoms customer service satisfaction, 14% of Sky Mobile customers had a reason to complain, compared to 12% for EE, against an average of 12% for the whole sector.
+Sky Mobile's average call waiting time was 1 minute and 51 seconds, while EE's was 3 minutes and 41 seconds.

 Benefits and features